csy99/Notes/docs/DL/03hands_on/08dim_reduction.md

 c2 = Vt.T[:, 1]
 ```

 PCA assumes that dataset is centered around the origin.
 Scikit-learn's PCA classes take care of this.
+Complexity if O(n^3) where n is the number of features.

 ### Project